How to Download Your Chase Transaction History

 Go to chase.com and log in to your account.

-Click to download.
-The file will be saved to your device and can be opened in any spreadsheet program like Excel or Google Sheets.
+Click Save to download.
+The file will be saved to your device and can be opened in any PDF program like Adobe or Preview.

 1. Open the App and Sign In